NattyLianJc/LianJingchun.github.io/_pages/about.md

 ## About Me

-I am 1 秒之前-year-year master's student at the School of Software Engineering, Xi'an Jiaotong University, specializing in **deep learning**, **multimodal learning**, and **image recognition**.
+I am second-year master's student at the School of Software Engineering, Xi'an Jiaotong University, specializing in **deep learning**, **multimodal learning**, and **image recognition**.
 My primary research interests focus on leveraging deep learning techniques to process and integrate multimodal data to enhance performance in image analysis and recognition tasks.

 I am dedicated to exploring the applications of deep learning in image processing, particularly in the field of multimodal data fusion, where I study how to efficiently combine information from different sources (such as images and text) to improve the accuracy and robustness of models.